debashish49/ProjectX/README.md

 ## How To Run Our Project

-1. Clone the entire repository.
-2. Run the python scraping files to add product details to your local MySQL database.

 _**Since this project was predominantly designed to showcase Python-database connectivity, the scraping program was designed to be a one-time process.
 There is a high probability that you may encounter issues with HTTP requests while running the scraping files.
-Hence, this is one reason why you may not be able to run our project!**_
+Hence, in step 3, we ask you to instead run the CSVtoMYSQL.py program, which adds all the pre-scraped product details to your local MySQL database**_

+1. Clone the entire repository.

+2. In _CSVtoMYSQL.py_, insert the correct username, password, and hostname for your MySQL server in line .

+3. Run _CSVtoMYSQL.py_ in your local python terminal (ensure you're in the _projectx_ directory), which will add all the pre-scraped product details in the _csv_ folder to your MySQL database.

+4. In _settings.py_, insert the correct username, password, and hostname for your MySQL server in the DATABASES section.

-3. Open your Terminal (Mac) and run the following lines of code:-
+5. Open your Terminal (Mac) and run the following lines of code:-

    Use appropriate command to navigate into the project directory: